 - You can’t circle, or write margin notes on essay fact patterns, the PT library, file or task memo, or MBE questions, because they’re all electronic (but you can highlight)

 Some of my students have asked me what they should change as they approach the next couple of months of study.
-I want to preface this advice by saying that you should carefully read through the FAQs released by the State Bar of California because this blog post does not cover every detail.
+I want to preface this advice by saying that you should carefully read through the FAQs released by the State Bar of California because this blog post does not cover every detail. (note on the FAQs: make sure to open in a new browser to ensure you’re not looking at an old, cached version of this as it’s updated often.
+You may also want to clear your cookies).
 Also, they mentioned updating these FAQs as more questions arise, so check them again in a few weeks and again before the exam, because it’s not clear whether you’ll be notified of changes.
 It sounds like they’ll just be added to this same “living document.”

 Finally, these suggestions apply to online exam takers who do not have testing accommodations.
 If you’re taking the bar in person, or if you have extra time or other accommodations, some of these pointers won’t apply to you.